ulrichkapp/quod.li.bet/README.md

 **quod.libet** doesn't use neither AJAX nor a database-server.<br>
 For saving the URLs and the Hash, it uses an SQLite database-file and it is written in PHP 8 (≥8.3 recommended).<br>
 **As it is open source software, everybody can check the sources.**

+… I'm aktually working on V0.2 It's still work in progress and the code here is not complete, sorry!

 … Installation instructions coming soon.